muratcanpayir/React-Chat-App/README.md

 # React-Chat-App
 Chat App with React.
 It's a Kodluyoruz Istanbul JavaScript & React Bootcamp homework.
-It's a Chat app which you can Signup and Login, see chat, send messages and see profile info.
+It's a Chat app which you can Signup and Login, see chat, send messages, see profile info and change theme.
 I used Context API for stage management.

 <h2>Used Technologies</h2>
 <ul>